momentum-xyz/docs/blog/2023-01-12-3d-assets-tutorial.md

 # A quick guide to 3D assets for your Odyssey

-In you Odyssey you can place custom 3D objects.
+In your Odyssey, you can place custom 3D objects.
 We put together a bunch of resources on how to get 3D assets (for free...🤩), convert them, and even get started creating your own assets.

 We'll go through some tips and tricks that will show you: